 Make time management and getting organised important to you.
 Remember that you are less likely to worry if you have planned ahead to make the most of your time.

 Avoid getting caught up in a cycle of negative thinking.
 Challenge negative thoughts and self-talk such as ‘I should understand things the first time’ or ‘I’m not smart enough’.
 Ask yourself: ‘Do my classmates and lecturers or teachers expect me to know everything? or ‘Am I overreacting?’

 Jumping to conclusions is more likely to happen when you are under stress.
 Routinely think about all possible outcomes, including the positive side, so that you get a more realistic overall picture.

 Flexible delivery of courses by tertiary institutions has many advantages for students.
 However, distance students and online students encounter different challenges to on-campus students.

 Common causes of stress include:

-- pressures of full-time work and family
+- pressures of full-time work, family life and study

 - lack of face-to-face feedback from lecturers and tutors